 A professional employer organization (PEO) is an organization that provides comprehensive human resources services for small and medium-size businesses.
 PEOs process and pay employee wages and employment taxes and provide HR regulation compliance guidance.
 Businesses turn to PEOs as a way to help outsource their HR.

-As today’s business evolves, so does the role of the professional employer organization (PEO).
-Over the years, starting businesses partnered with PEOs to access HR outsourcing services, including payroll processing, benefit options, HR expertise and tax administration.
+As today’s business evolves, so does the role of outsourced HR and the professional employer organization (PEO).
+So what is a PEO?
+Over the years, small to medium businesses partnered with PEOs to access HR outsourcing services, including payroll processing, benefit options, HR expertise and tax administration.
 Today, PEOs play a strategic role in growth for small and medium size businesses.